PDXpert PLM Software

 To have a complete backup, you must use Windows or a backup tool to copy all of your library files that are stored in the \Data\Library\ subfolder.

 If more than 2GB of files are in the \Data\Database\ and \Data\Library\ subfolders, you can only save the SQL Server database without the library files.
-This will be indicated by the DATABASE ONLY - NO LIBRARY (*.bak) format type.
+This will be shown by the DATABASE ONLY - NO LIBRARY (*.bak) format type.

 Choose the location where you want your backup file to be saved, and click thebutton.